lorenzobalzani/lorenzobalzani/README.md

 # Hello there! 👋

-I'm Lorenzo, an **AI Engineer** with a strong foundation in Computer Science and Engineering.
-Currently, I am a dedicated 2-year **MSc** student in **Artificial Intelligence** at the University of Bologna, striving to delve deeper into the realm of AI and NLP.
-Alongside my academic pursuits, I’ve actively engaged in practical NLP research.
-I’m passionate about leveraging the power of AI and NLP to drive innovation and solve complex challenges.
+I am an **AI Engineer** with a solid foundation in Computer Science and Engineering, specializing in optimizing the development, training, and deployment of LLM-based solutions.
+My current focus is on driving **GenAI** innovation within the financial industry, bridging software engineering and AI applications to streamline business processes.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=lorenzobalzani)](https://github.com/anuraghazra/github-readme-stats)